'No-swab' saliva test for coronavirus piloted in Britain

 "This trial will also help us learn if routine, at-home testing could pick up cases of the virus earlier."

+Instead a different technique, called RT-Lamp, is used in the trial's saliva test, which the government said had already be shown to be highly promising.

+The pilot programme will involve further validation of the technique against PCR nasal swabs, it said.

-More than 14,000 doctors and health workers, other essential workers and university staff and their households will participate in the trial, which uses an Optigene test, the government said.
+More than 14,000 doctors and health workers, other essential workers and university staff and their households in the city of Southampton will participate in the trial, which uses a test developed by British firm Optigene, the government said.

 Rather than taking a swab, which some people find uncomfortable, participants will spit into a pot.
 Test results will be received within 48 hours, the government said.